comex/substitute/README.md

     Please reboot after installing and uninstalling.
 Magic rebootless installation and uninstallation is planned, but not implemented yet!

-    Known issue: For some reason, unrestrict seems to not work until something (amfid?) has loaded, which is a chicken and egg problem because amfid is restricted; so restricted binaries might not load bundles.
-This only affects a few binaries: afcd, amfid, installd, mobile_house_arrest.

     Automatically entering a safe mode after SpringBoard crashes is not implemented yet (though you can see the UI in progress in ios-bootstrap/SafetyDance).
 Manually disabling the system by holding